ronakupadhyaya/Horizons-week-04/day5/hexpress/README.md

 # Hexpress
 You have been learning express over the past few weeks, but we have no idea what's behind the curtain.
 This exercise will walk you through building your own, **very minimal** version of express (called **Hexpress**).
-The following is a list of features we will implement in this tutorial (in no particular order):

 - `hexpress()` returns an `app` object
   - `app.listen(port)`
   - `app.get(route, callback)`
   - `app.post(route, callback)`
-  - `app.user(routePrefix, callback)`
+  - `app.use(routePrefix, callback)`
 - `req` inside a route
   - `req.query`
   - `req.params`